You did it.

 Reality check: the benefits you offer your employees speak volumes in terms of how much you value your workers as people.

 Sure, workers expect certain base benefits such as health insurance and PTO.
 That said, businesses that go above and beyond with perks are more likely to keep their top talent happy.
-Perhaps that’s why 83% of companies state that retaining employees is the top objective of their benefits according to a recent MetLife report.
+Perhaps that’s why 83% of companies state that the top objective is retaining talent, according to a recent MetLife report.

 For example, remote work opportunities and flexible schedules are cited as two of the most-wanted perks of modern employees.
 Just about any office could adopt a more flexible schedule without breaking the bank.
 Heck, even something as seemingly simple as offering up awesome office snacks could be someone’s tipping point to stick around.